LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 the asset is selected from the library (even before it is placed on the board).
 Once placed on the board, the audio restarts.
 If the checkbox is not checked, the audio will not start on its own and must be started manually with the LEFT ALT+9 keyboard shortcut.

+## Limitations

+This is a camera filters preview version only.
+It is intended for users to be able to apply camera filters locally in order to start making camera filters.
+However, currently filters have the following limitations:

+1. There is no way currently to remove camera filters.
+2. Cemara filters are applied locally only and request to other players are not sent.